bbauska/Coursera-Bootstrap/readme.md

 And the second part, you see the use of row here.

-You\'d see that the Bootstrap group\'s row comes into play here.
+You&apos;d see that the Bootstrap group&apos;s row comes into play here.

 This particular form group, can be laid out using the row and the column classes that you have from the Bootstrap grid.